samuelmarco-dev/pok-dex-api/README.md

-# pok-dex-api
+# pokedex-api
-Pokèdex API with NodeJS
+Pokedex API with NodeJS